Skip to content

 Lemon Glaze

-• In a small bowl, whisk together the powdered sugar, lemon juice, and butter until smooth and combined.
+• In a small bowl, whisk together 1 cup powdered sugar, 3 Tablespoons lemon juice, and 1 Tablespoon butter until smooth and combined.
 Add more powdered sugar or lemon juice, if needed, to reach the right consistency to drizzle off a spoon.

 • Evenly drizzle glaze over the cooled cake before slicing.